FREE SHIPPING on orders over $75 International: over $250

 Jian ware is a category of stoneware pottery.
 What makes it unique is the clay and glaze composition.

 Jian ware is sometimes also referred to as Chinese black porcelain.
-It is very popular in Japan, where it developed into its own style known as Tenmoku.
+It is very popular in Japan, where it has developed its own style, known as Tenmoku.

 Proper clay is one of the most decisive elements of Jian ware.
 The clay found in Fujian province is remarkably high in iron content.
 Many potters have tried to replicate Jian ware with local clay from other regions, all without luck.

 To make the Jian Zhan pottery glaze, an iron-rich glaze is mixed with plant ash.
 Furthermore, getting the glaze recipe right is very challenging.
-Many potters spend years experimenting until finally getting the right recipe.
+Many potters spend years experimenting until they finally get the right recipe.

 Pair Jian Zhan teacups with a simple brewing vessel, like glass or porcelain.
 This way, you can clearly taste the Jian ware teacup's difference without imparting any other qualities during brewing.
 Chinese green teas really benefit from Jian ware.